 High impedance summing points of operational amplifiers or other components with poor power supply rejection ratio (PSRR) may be affected.
-In this case, local radiation shielding around the converter is necessary.
+In this case, local radiation shielding around the does the system not exhibit a noise problem when a linear voltage source is supplied?